karensiem/Tracker/README.md

 - You can generate the third required action related to the user story "adding multiple Xs to a Y" by clicking the filter button.
 - You can locate my visual component by saving the tracker on the right panel through menuItem "save"
-- You can save the state of my application by clicking the sub menu item under the "save" optioin
+- You can save the state of my application by clicking the sub menu item under the "save" option
-- You can reload the state of my application by clicking the sub menu item under the "load" optioin
+- You can reload the state of my application by clicking the sub menu item under the "load" option

-### Phase 4: Task 2:
+### Phase 4: Task 2
 - Thu Nov 30 15:09:38 PST 2023
   Coffee shop: CoffeShop1 Address1 3.0 false was added
 - Thu Nov 30 15:09:50 PST 2023